objectionary/lints/src/main/resources/org/eolang/motives/critical/formation-with-as-attributes.md

-# Formation With `@as` Attributes
+# Formation with `@as` attributes

-In [XMIR], it is prohibited to have `@as` attributes inside the formation.
-The only valid usage for them is object application.
+In [XMIR], it's prohibited to have `@as` attributes inside the formation.
+The only valid usage for them is object app.

 Incorrect: